Liffey Swim

-The Liffey Swim, currently titled the Jones Engineering Dublin City Liffey Swim, is an annual race in Dublin's main river, the Liffey, and is one of Ireland's most famous traditional sporting events.
-The race is managed by a voluntary not-for-profit organisation, Leinster Open Sea.
-The 100th Liffey Swim over a 2.2 km course took place on Saturday 3 August 2019, starting at the Rory O’More Bridge (Watling Street Bridge) beside the Guinness Brewery and finishing at North Wall Quay in front of the Customs House.
+The Liffey Swim, known for sponsorship purposes as the Dublin City Council Dublin City Liffey Swim, is an annual swimming race which takes place on Dublin's main river, the Liffey.
+The race has been run under the auspices of Swim Ireland (IASA) since its inception.
+The 100th Liffey Swim over a 2.2 km course took place on Saturday, 3 August 2019, starting at the Rory O'More Bridge (Watling Street Bridge) beside the Guinness Brewery and finishing at North Wall Quay in front of the Customs House.

-The race is one of the last swims in a season of 30 open sea races held during the summer months, organised by Leinster Open Sea, and takes place usually on a Saturday in either late August or early September.
-Entrants to the Liffey Swim must complete six qualifying open sea races from the annual Leinster Open Sea Calendar (up from four pre-2015).
-Many levels and ages of swimmers compete in the race, but entrants must be a member of a swimming club.
+The race is one of the last swims in a season of 30 open sea races held during the summer months, organised by Swim Ireland, and takes place usually on a Saturday in either late August or early September.
+Entrants to the Liffey Swim must complete a number of qualifying open sea races from the annual Swim Ireland National Open Water Calendar (up from four pre-2015).
+Many levels and ages of swimmers compete in the race, but entrants must be members of a swimming club.
 International competitors are common.
 The race is handicapped with the slowest swimmers starting first and the fastest last.
 For five years between 1934 and 1938, the Liffey Swim was run as a scratch race.

-In 2020 the Liffey Swim was not held because of the COVID-19 pandemic.
+In 2020, the Liffey Swim was not held because of the COVID-19 pandemic.
 For the first time in its 102-year history, the 101st Liffey Swim in 2021 was swum upstream from the 3 Arena to the Custom House over an approx 1-mile course and took place on 23 October, the latest date ever, with the easing of Covid restrictions.
-Moreover, swimmers could elect to wear wetsuits or swimming togs and did not have to swim qualifying races to enter.
-Winners were declared in both the wetsuit and swimming togs categories, but the official winners of the annual trophies were those in swimming togs category.
-The winners in the wetsuit category were Aidan Fennin (St Fiach's SC) in a time of 25:48 and Bettina Korn (Eastern Bay SC) in 27:51.
-The fastest male swimmer in a wetsuit was Aidan Mullaney (Swim Ireland SC) in a time of 18:39.
-The fastest female swimmer in a wetsuit was Raphaelle Di Feliciantonio (Templeogue SC) in 21:10.
+In addition, swimmers could elect to wear wetsuits or swimming togs and did not have to swim qualifying races to enter.
+Winners were declared in both the wetsuit and swimming togs categories, but the official winners of the annual trophies were those in the swimming togs category.

 The 105th Liffey Swim was held on 13 September 2024 from Rory O'More Bridge to the Custom House Quay; 116 Women and 168 men completed the course.
 The finishers' medals featured the river goddess Anna Livia, the only one of the riverine heads (designed by Edward Smyth) represented as a woman of the fourteen carved into the keystones of the Custom House.
 Anna Livia's head overlooks the River Liffey from above the building's front doors.